 People with a mental illness and their carers may be entitled to a range of beneﬁts and concessions.

-The principal ﬁnancial support for people who have a psychiatric disability is the Disability Support Pension, although some may be on the Sickness Allowance or NewStart Allowance.
+Some people are eligible for financial support, depending on their individual circumstances and how mental ill-health affects them.
+The principal ﬁnancial support for people who have a psychosocial disability is the Disability Support Pension, although some may be on NewStart Allowance.
 An advantage of the Disability Support Pension is that it is not assessed as taxable income.
 A Carer Payment is also available with certain conditions.
 Pensions can be paid directly into bank or credit union accounts.

 Besides any personal income and social security payments like the Disability Support Pension and Rent Support, check what other ﬁnancial help is available.
 It’s sometimes possible to get one-off loans or grants from Centrelink for speciﬁc purposes – ask the Centrelink Disability Support Ofﬁcer.

-For people on low incomes, concessions may be available for some services, such as gas, electricity and water, public transport, vehicle registration, dental and eye care, ambulance cover, telephone, and sometimes a taxi subsidy (if a doctor agrees the person can’t use public transport).
+For people on low incomes, concessions may be available for some services, such as gas, electricity and water, public transport, vehicle registration, dental and eye care, ambulance cover, telephone, and sometimes a taxi subsidy.
 Any extra income encourages more independence.

 Encourage the person to manage their own money as much as possible.
-It may seem easier to do things for them, but it’s better in the long-term if they can use an ATM and pay bills themselves.
+It may seem easier to do things for them, but it’s better in the long-term if they can be involved in this process.
 Bank charges can be expensive for people with small accounts, so discuss opening a Credit Union account – similar to a bank account, but cheaper to operate.
 Centrelink and local councils often have staff to advise on budgeting and may be able to help with managing money.

-People with some illnesses, such as Bipolar disorder for example, may spend money irrationally when they become ill – for example, running up excessive credit card debt or giving money away.
+Sometimes people spend money irrationally when they become unwell, which can be related to symptoms of impulsivity, mania and psychosis – for example, running up excessive credit card debt or giving money away.

-Discuss ways of dealing with this with the person when they are well, such as agreeing to freeze their bank account in certain circumstances, or arranging an ‘enduring financial power of attorney’, see ‘Looking ahead’ in this guide
+Discuss ways of managing this with the person when they are well, such as agreeing to freeze their bank account in certain circumstances, or arranging an ‘enduring financial power of attorney’, see ‘Looking ahead’ in this guide

 This means they can handle their own money as usual, but if they become ill the person with power of attorney can manage things.
 Discuss this with the person you care for.
 Ask an understanding solicitor to draw up the document.
 (A letter from the person’s psychiatrist conﬁrming they are mentally well at the time of signing will help this process.)

-A stable home helps a person with a mental illness cope better and live more independently in the community.
+Unfortunately, some people living with mental health issues have trouble finding stable accommodation.
+A stable home helps a person experiencing mental health issues cope better and live more independently in the community.
 It also helps give them a sense of security and the feeling of being part of a neighbourhood.